AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/tags.md

    ![image2019-7-15_16-8-9](assets/image2019-7-15_16-8-9.png)

-   See [Publishing](https://experienceleague.adobe.com/docs/launch/using/publish/overview.html#publish) for more information about the publishing process in Experience Platform Launch.
+   See [Publishing](https://experienceleague.adobe.com/docs/experience-platform/tags/publish/overview.html) for more information about the publishing process in Experience Platform Tags.

 ## Configure Adobe Experience Manager for the integration {#configuring-adobe-experience-manager-for-the-integration}